-This lower payment processing fee will be great for all business, but especially ones that tend to process larger transactions.
-That said, if you’re looking for particularly powerful POS system software for your iPad POS system, then this might not be your best option.
+This lower payment processing fee will be great for all businesses, but especially ones that tend to process larger transactions.
+That said, if you’re looking for a particularly powerful POS system software for your iPad POS system, then this might not be your best option, as PayPal’s POS software is lacking.
 We suggest that business owners consider PayPal Here as a supplement to their PayPal account, rather than a fully powered iPad POS system in and of itself.

 If you’re looking for the most bang for your buck out of your iPad POS system, then consider the QuickBooks GoPayment All-in-One Card Reader.
-Just like the other mobile iPad POS system options, this one will connect to your iPad or tablet via Bluetooth and process magstripe, chip, and contactless payments.
-This one, however, will only cost you $50 to purchase.
+Just like the other mobile iPad POS system options, this one will connect to your iPad or tablet via bluetooth and process magstripe, chip, and contactless payments.
+QuickBooks GoPayment’s All-in-One Card Reader, however, will only cost you $50 to purchase.

 Plus, the QuickBooks GoPayment app is totally free to download onto any smart device.
 That said, the different payment processing fee structure for this iPad POS option might not be so ideal for businesses with smaller transactions: You’ll have to pay 2.4% of each transaction, plus $0.25 per transaction.
-This larger $0.25 lump sum, per-transaction fee will be easier for businesses with larger average transactions to swallow.
+This larger $0.25 lump sum, per-transaction fee will be easier for businesses with larger average transaction amounts to handle.

 Don’t forget one of the main draws of this iPad POS system option, though: All of your payment information will sync directly with your QuickBooks Online account, making bookkeeping a breeze.
 So, even if you’re running smaller transactions, that extra cost might be worth it.

-Do none of the top four iPad POS systems sound quite right for your business?
-Whether you want a more solid, powerful POS system, or you’re looking for something as simple as a built-in barcode scanner, it might be time for you to consider upgrading beyond an iPad POS system.
+Do none of the iPad POS systems we’ve recommended sound quite right for your business?
+Whether you want a bigger, more powerful POS system, or you’re looking for something as simple as a built-in barcode scanner, it might be time for you to consider upgrading beyond an iPad POS system.